Skip to content

 Why are some bricks 'blowing'?

 Spalling — the face of the brick flaking off — happens when water enters the brick (often through failed pointing) and freezes, expanding and cracking the brick face.
-Common on Ireland north and east elevations after wet winters.
+Common on north- and east-facing elevations in Ireland after wet winters.
 The fix is to replace the spalled bricks (cut out, replace with matching, repoint around) and address the cause (typically failed pointing above) so the cycle doesn't repeat.
 Don't paint over spalled bricks — paint traps moisture inside and accelerates damage.

 Need a brickwork?
 Post your job in 60 seconds.

 Free to post.
-Get itemised quotes from verified Irish brickworks.
+Get matched with one vetted, insured local trader and a full itemised quote.
 Pay securely when the work is done.